make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [liamlain](https://github.com/liamlain) for assisting with support for SmartCurtain curtains.
 - [legantois](https://github.com/legantois) for assisting with support for EPT tank level sensors.
 - [osaczony](https://github.com/oscazony) for assisting with support for Tongou QCB2 single phase breakers.
-- [realdimik](https://github.com/realdimik) for assisting with support for Tongou ST463JWT three phase breakers.
+- [realdimik](https://github.com/realdimik) for assisting with support for Tongou ST463JWT three phase breakers and contributing support for SNT957W-DE temperature and humidity sensors.
-- [jameskoziol](https://github.com/jameskoziol) for comtributing support for second variant of Madimack Elite V3.
+- [jameskoziol](https://github.com/jameskoziol) for contributing support for second variant of Madimack Elite V3.
+- [halmaizsolt92](https://github.com/halmaizsolt92) for assisting with support for SNT857W-TDE temperature sensors.